U. Aldridge Hansberry in Paris. Photo: Laurence Pratt.

 I conceptualized, played all the voices, and did the mix for this short theme (in French, “générique”) that was for the DVD of the National Museum Consortium in France (RMN).
 A volume on the instruments and “music” of pre-historic times was edited for their series on Art History and released in 2006.

-Paris based composer, U. Aldridge Hansberry is a New Orleans native who performs as a drummer-percussionist, and flutist in Europe and North America.
+U. Aldridge Hansberry is Paris based composer, and a New Orleans native who performs as a drummer-percussionist, and flutist in Europe and North America.
 You can find out more about her work from these links:

 Web site: http://ahansberry.ensemble.free.fr/